 Voter ID for Elections

-For the Local Elections in May 2023 and for future elections, voters will need to show an accepted form of photographic identification (photo ID) to vote at a polling station.
+For all future elections, voters will need to show an accepted form of photographic identification (photo ID) to vote at a polling station.

 What Photo ID do I need?

 Most people will already have ID.
 The list of ID is here:

 - Passport issued by the UK, any of the Channel Islands, the Isle of Man, a British Overseas Territory, an EEA state or a Commonwealth country